Vincit/objection.js/doc/index.md

 }
 ```

-The second way to use transactions is to express the transaction as an object and bind model classes to the transaction
+The second way to use transactions is to express the transaction as an object and bind model classes or queries to the
-when you use them.
+transaction when you use them.
 This way is more convenient when you need to pass the transaction to functions and services.

 The transaction object can be created using the [`objection.transaction.start`](#start) method.
 You need to remember to
 call either the [`commit`](#commit) or [`rollback`](#rollback) method of the transaction object.

-## Detailed explanation
+## Detailed explanation of `bindTransaction`

 > Now that you have an idea how the [`bindTransaction`](#bindtransaction) works you should see that the previous example could
 > also be implemented like this: